foamliu/Tacotron2/README.md

 ```

 ### Demo
-Generate mel-spectrogram for text "Waveglow is really awesome!"
+Generate mel-spectrogram for text "You, me, or nobody is gonna hit as hard as life.
+But it is not about how hard you hit.
+It’s about how hard you can get hit and keep moving forward."
 ```bash
 $ python demo.py
 ```